ijayhub/ijayhub/README.md

 You can send me a mail: at ijeonyi@gmail.com

-- ⚡ Fun fact: ...
+## ⚡️ Fun fact about me: ✨

-Listening to music
+I love coding,Listening to music✨